 Our physiotherapists use adaptive strategies to support children to learn to move safely and independently.
 They’ll work with you to develop functional movement skills, such as how to get around safely and independently, and general physical abilities.

-Our physiotherapists are skilled in adapting movement-based activities for children and adults to improve their physical skills.
+Our physiotherapists are skilled in adapting movement-based activities for children and adults with a vision impairment to improve their physical skills.

 For children, physiotherapy can help your child to: